What Is It?

 Whole blood is the most flexible type of donation.
 It can be transfused in its original form, or used to help multiple people when separated into its specific components of red cells, plasma and platelets.
 Every day, whole blood donations help save the lives of children and adults fighting to survive cancer, blood disorders, traumatic injuries and more.

 The actual donation can be very quick, but you should plan on being with us for about an hour.
-You can donate whole blood as often as every 56 days.
+You can donate whole blood as often as every 56 days up to 6 times a year.

 Who Can Donate?